-The Notre Dame ring was created in 1931 and remains the same today as it was then.
+The Notre Dame ring was created in 1931 and remains much the same today as it was then.
 The school seal on one side, surrounded by shamrocks.
 The other side shows the Dome, shamrocks, with the interlocking ND above the torch of enlightenment.
-The school name is in the Celtic font, with the cross divider at the bottom.
+The school's name is in the Celtic font, with the cross divider at the bottom.

 Rings are worn with the school name and cross facing you until graduation.
 At that time, the ring is turned “to face the world”.

 Personal variations can be made to the ring with regard to ring material, stone color and stone decoration.
 A graduate can also purchase a matching “Sweetheart” ring, which was a miniature of the man’s ring.
 In 1972, women came to ND and the current Woman’s Class Ring was designed and introduced.
 The Sweetheart Ring was then changed to the current marquis shape.